 Students must complete their master's thesis by the end of their third year (sixth semester).
-If not completed by this point, students will be placed on academic probation during their fourth year (start of seventh semester).
+If not completed by this point, students may be placed on academic probation during their fourth year (start of seventh semester).
 Failure to complete the thesis by the end of the fourth year may result in dismissal.

-Completion of both the M.A. and Ph.D. degrees will normally take between four and five years.
-Note that the department has typically not offered more than five years of financial support to students.
-In addition, the department has adopted a policy whereby if a student has not completed the Ph.D. degree within five years after initial acceptance, then a timetable for such completion will be established by the student's training committee, subject to approval by the department Council of Directors.
+Completion of both the M.A. and Ph.D. degrees will normally take between five and seven years.
+If a student has not completed the Ph.D. degree within five years after initial acceptance, then a timetable for such completion will be established by the student's training committee, subject to approval by the department Council of Directors.
 In the case of students admitted to the program with a Master's degree, the time period for completion of the Ph.D. degree will be four years.